Russia-Ukraine war: What happened today (March 9)

 As Wednesday draws to a close in Kyiv and in Moscow, here are the key developments of the day:

-Ukraine and Russia might hold the first cabinet-level meeting since the start of Russia's invasion, with the countries' foreign ministers, Dmytro Kuleba and Sergei Lavrov, expected to meet in Turkey on Thursday.
-Meanwhile, U.S. Vice President Kamala Harris is scheduled to meet with Polish President Andrzej Duda, after an unusually public disagreement over Poland's surprise proposal to share fighter jets with Ukraine via a U.S. military base — which the Pentagon called "not tenable."
+Ukraine and Russia might hold their first cabinet-level meeting since the start of Russia's invasion, with the countries' foreign ministers, Dmytro Kuleba of Ukraine and Sergey Lavrov of Russia, expected to meet in Turkey on Thursday.
+Meanwhile, Vice President Harris is scheduled to meet with Polish President Andrzej Duda after an unusually public disagreement over Poland's surprise proposal to share fighter jets with Ukraine via a U.S. military base — an idea that the U.S. Defense Department called "not tenable."

 Through shellings and a snowstorm, a rescue team evacuated premature American twins from Kyiv in a daring mission: Operation Gemini.